Wasted Nights: Composition and reception

 "Wasted Nights" was written by vocalist Moriuchi, the producer Pete Nappi, besides Janee Bennett and Jamil Kazmi.
 It was mastered by Ted Jensen and mixed by Serban Ghenea.
 The track is a pop-rock song with rock ballad elements, that lasts three minutes and forty-four seconds.
 It is set in the key of F major and performed in common time with a tempo of 125 beats per minute.

 Moriuchi revealed that he composed "Wasted Nights" using themes like "magnificence" and "big anthem".
-Considered a optimistic content track, lyrically, "Wasted Nights" is about the importance of living in the present to the fullest in order not to regret past actions with thoughts like “what if?”.
+Considered an optimistic content track, lyrically, "Wasted Nights" is about the importance of living in the present to the fullest in order not to regret past actions with thoughts like “what if?”.
 Neil Z. Yeung, in his AllMusic review of Eye of the Storm, called the song an anthem that "brims with optimism so thick that it's pointless to fight it".
 Writing for the publication Rockin'On, Tomoki Takahashi called "Wasted Nights" of a "brilliant and polished soundscape".